What Is Microsoft 365 GCC High? A Complete Guide for Defense Contractors

 Technically, no. GCC High is not the only Microsoft cloud offering you could use to meet CMMC requirements.

-Microsoft 365 Commercial could be used to demonstrate compliance with CMMC Level 1 for FCI, but this cloud offering is not intended for US government requirements and therefore it is a risk since changes in regulations may lead to non-compliance in the future.
+While Microsoft 365 Commercial could be used to demonstrate compliance with CMMC Level 1 for FCI, this cloud offering is not intended for US government requirements and therefore it is a risk since changes in regulations may lead to non-compliance in the future.

 DFARS 252.204-7012 is the clause that requires contractors to protect Covered Defense Information and was amended and strengthened by the final CMMC 48 CFR rule.
 This clause states that cloud services must meet "security requirements equivalent to those established by the Government for the Federal Risk and Authorization Management Program (FedRAMP) Moderate baseline."